Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 ## The language of the `Expression`

 The `resolver expressions` are a very simplistic miniature language with a extremely small set of basic rules and support for functions we call `Resolvers`.
 The resolvers that can be used are configurable and their numbers can be extended with plugins containing more of them.
-These extended sets of resolvers may be available in one project and not available in another.
-In this document we list those that are built-in inside the CoreKraft itself and are always there - can be used in any expression in any CoreKraft project.
+In this document we discuss the built-in resolvers inside the CoreKraft itself.

 ## The expression syntax

-The extended Backus–Naur form of the syntax is:
+The EBNF syntax:

 ```EBNF